-We continue to monitor the significant global economic uncertainty as a result of coronavirus ("COVID-19") to assess the impact on the Company's results of operations, financial condition, and liquidity.
-In light of the ongoing economic disruption, we continue to face a greater degree of uncertainty than normal in making the judgments and estimates needed to apply the Company's significant accounting policies.
-As the situation continues to develop, we may make changes to these estimates and judgments over time, which could result in meaningful impacts to the Company's financial statements in future periods.
+We continue to monitor the global economic uncertainty as a result of coronavirus ("COVID-19") to assess the impact on the Company's results of operations, financial condition, and liquidity.
+We continue to face uncertainty in making the judgments and estimates needed to apply the Company's significant accounting policies.
 Actual results and outcomes may differ from management's estimates and assumptions.